daleymj/Draft-Sharks-Technical-Task/README.md

 With more time, I would implement the following enhancements to improve scalability, accessibility, and user experience.
 Given the 2-3 hour time constraint, I prioritized the essential functionality and responsiveness as outlined in the project requirements:

 1. **Componentization in Vue**:
    - Breaking down the application into reusable components (e.g., `TeamSelector`, `Filters`, and `PlayerList`) would improve code organization and make future updates easier to manage.
+Given the scope and tools used here, I implemented these within a single file to align with project constraints.

 2. **Expanded Interactivity**:
    - Building on the existing hover/focus effects, I would add additional visual cues for player cards and filter sections, such as animations or tooltips for more detailed player stats.